-Provided the trust deed gives the trustees the discretion to appoint who the final preferred beneficiaries will be, and the trustees want to exercise that power, then they must first decide how they will distribute the trust assets and appoint those beneficiaries.
-This must be done before bringing the distribution date forward and winding up the trust on that date.
-If the trustees do not exercise their power of appointment this way then the default final beneficiaries mentioned in the trust deed (rather than the preferred discretionary beneficiaries) are entitled to receive the entire trust fund.
-However, that may be problematic if the assets have already been distributed to other beneficiaries.
+Provided the trust deed gives the trustees the discretion to appoint who the final preferred beneficiaries will be, and the trustees want to exercise that power, then they must first decide how they will appoint those beneficiaries and when to distribute the trust fund to them.
+This must be done before the trust's winding-up date, which the trustees may decide to bring forward.
+If the trustees do not exercise their power of appointment this way, then the default final beneficiaries mentioned in the trust deed (rather than the preferred discretionary beneficiaries) are entitled to receive the entire trust fund on the winding-up date.
+However, that may be problematic if the assets have already been distributed to other preferred beneficiaries under the wrong power of appointment.